 - What is the threat to park values or park resources?

-- Is there a reasonable chance that our engagement will make a difference in terms of protecting park values and park resources?
+- Is there a reasonable chance that our engagement will make a difference in terms of the protection of park values and park resources?

 - Is this an issue where the NPS, in our judgment, has made or seems poised to make the wrong decision?